amacian/molenetgen/README.md

 To cite this project use:
 A. Sánchez-Macián, N. Koneva, M. Quagliotti, J.M.
 Rivas-Moscoso, F. Arpanaei,
 J. A. Hernández, J.P.
-Fernández-Palacios, E. Riccardi and L. Zhang "MoleNetwork: A tool for the generation of  synthetic optical network topologies", Submitted to IEEE ...
+Fernández-Palacios, L. Zhang and  E. Riccardi "MoleNetwork: A tool for the generation of  synthetic optical network topologies", Submitted to IEEE Journal on Selected Areas in Communications.

 To download and execute the tool, create a directory to hold the project and run: git clone https://github.com/amacian/molenetgen